-Given any feasible UAV location ${\left\{ {{\mathbf{u}}\left[ n \right]} \right\}}$ and decoding order $\left\{ {{a_{k,m}}\left[ n \right]} \right\}$, Problem (P2.1) with auxiliary variables $\left\{ {\varepsilon \left[ n \right]} \right\}$ can be written as the following optimization problem: By replacing those non-convex terms involved in Problem (P2.4) with their lower bounds, (P2.4) is approximated as the following problem: Currently, Problem (P2.5) is a convex problem that can be efficiently solved by standard convex optimization solvers such as CVX~\cite{cvx}.
-The optimal objective value obtained from Problem (P2.5) serves a lower bound of that of Problem (P2.4).
+Here, the expression of $\chi _k^{lb}\left[ n \right]$ is obtained by dropping the index $k$ of $\tau _k^l\left[ n \right]$ and $\tau _k\left[ n \right]$ in \eqref{ep lower bound}.
+Then, Problem \eqref{P2.5} is a convex problem that can be efficiently solved by standard convex optimization solvers such as CVX~\cite{cvx}, and the optimal objective value obtained from Problem \eqref{P2.5} serves a lower bound of that of Problem \eqref{P2.4}.